MiguelCastillo/bit-bundler/docs/Installation.md

 $ bitbundler
 ```

-> Configuration files can be JavaScript, which allows you to scale to more complicated setups.
+> Configuration files can be JavaScript, which allows you to scale for more complicated setups.
 The configuration file can also be JSON, which currently has limitation when defining regular expressions.

 ### api

 The second method is to use bit-bundler's API.
-This option is similar in nature to specifying a configuration file for the CLI.
 From the command line, execute in the directory you intend to use bit-bundler from:

 ```
 $ npm install bit-bundler --save-dev